Super Bowl 52 MVP Nick Foles reportedly plans to sign with Jacksonville Jaguars

 NFL STAR ANTONIO BROWN TO BE TRADED TO OAKLAND RAIDERS: REPORTS

-During his time in Philadelphia, Foles was a 25-12 starter.
-He has the highest winning percentage (.676) in franchise history.
-Last year, he stepped in admirably again for injured Carson Wentz, and over the past two seasons, he became one of the most precious commodities in sports — a backup quarterback with championship-caliber talent.
+Foles had stepped in to replace starter Carson Wentz, who had suffered a torn ACL late in the season.
+The Eagles won three of the last four regular season games with Foles at the helm, then defeated the Atlanta Falcons and Minnesota Vikings in the NFC playoffs before taking down the defending champion Patriots.

-When Wentz tore the anterior cruciate ligament in his left knee in December 2017, Foles stepped in, led the Eagles to their first NFL title since 1960 and was the Super Bowl MVP.
+Last season, Foles stepped in again after Wentz suffered a back injury, leading the Eagles back to the playoffs with wins in their final three regular season games.
+Foles helped Philadelphia to a 16-15 wild-card victory at Chicago before the Eagles title defense ended with a 20-14 loss at New Orleans in the divisional round.

-Last season, when Wentz suffered a back injury, Foles again stepped forward and led the Eagles back to the playoffs.
-Foles helped Philadelphia to a 16-15 wild-card victory at Chicago before losing 20-14 at New Orleans in the divisional round.
+During his time in Philadelphia, Foles went 25-13 as a starter in the regular season and playoffs He has the highest winning percentage (.676) of any quarterback in franchise history.

 CLICK HERE TO GET THE FOX NEWS APP